For the media

 Come September, the lazy days of summer give way to back-to-school schedules and bustling morning routines.
 But for many parents, it can be challenging getting kids back on target for an early rise after much of their summer is spent sleeping in.

 For parents of teens, it may be particularly difficult because this group is also biologically wired to stay up later than most adults.
-Data from the Centers for Disease Control and Prevention indicates two-thirds of high school students sleep fewer than eight hours per night during the week.
+Data from the Centers for Disease Control and Prevention indicates that 7 out of 10 high school students sleep fewer than eight hours per night during the week.

 But regardless of your child's age, if you're a parent who doesn't have their kids back on a sleep schedule yet, there are ways to do so.